JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 How can assay results inform drug development?

-Understanding a compound's effective and toxic concentrations is vital for adjusting dosages to achieve the optimal balance between efficacy and safety.
+Furthermore, understanding a compound's effective and toxic concentrations is vital for adjusting dosages to achieve the optimal balance between efficacy and safety.
 This balance is essential for the development of viable therapeutic options.
 Assays also play a critical role in predicting drug safety and efficacy in humans, offering early indicators of how a drug might perform in clinical settings based on preliminary data.

 Through these critical contributions, assay results not only inform but also significantly impact the drug development process, facilitating the progression from initial discovery to successful clinical application.

-Frequently Asked Questions
+Frequently Asked Question

 What are cell viability and proliferation assays?